 - Renter-occupied households make up 52% of the occupied housing units in Springfield.

 - Most affordable neighborhoods in Springfield for renters include Walnut Street, Webster Park-Shady Dell, and Southern Hills.

 - Neighborhoods with the highest rents in Springfield include Southeast Springfield, Rountree Area, and West Central.

 Real estate investors analyze markets on a macro level to help prioritize when and where to invest.
 Two readily-available statistics for all real estate markets across the U.S. are the historic changes in housing prices and the affordability of homes.

 Reviewing data on price changes can help forecast potential property appreciation over the long term, while housing affordability statistics are one indicator of how strong or weak the demand for rental property may be in a given area.

-To analyze housing affordability in a market, investors often turn to the Housing Affordability Index (HAI) report published by the National Association of Realtors (NAR).
-The NAR research uses 100 as a baseline HAI, then compares the housing affordability in each market to the HAI baseline.
+To analyze housing affordability in a market, investors often turn to the Housing Affordability Index (HAI).
+The HAI uses 100 as a baseline HAI, then compares the housing affordability in each market to the HAI baseline.

-When assessing the affordability of housing, the NAR considers the amount of median family income needed to purchase an existing single-family home using a conventional mortgage with a 20% down payment.
+When assessing the affordability of housing, researchers consider the amount of median family income needed to purchase an existing single-family home using a conventional mortgage with a 20% down payment.

-Based on the NAR’s latest report, the HAI for the Springfield MSA was 218.8 in 2018, the most recent year available.
-This means that the median family has a little more than two times the income needed to purchase a median priced, single-family resale home in the Springfield, Missouri metro area.
+Based on the latest report from Home Town Locator (July 2021), the HAI for the Springfield MSA was 154.
+This means that the median family has a little more than one and one-half times the income needed to purchase a median priced, single-family resale home in the Springfield, Missouri metro area.